 Award committees are also asked to identify potentially awardable “runner up” candidates in their shortlist who would normally not be eligible at the time of the next round due to exceeding the post PhD criteria, and to consider these for one round extensions.
 This procedure does not apply to candidates for biennial early- and mid-career awards and awards with rotating award fields.

 Committees will also be requested to provide (when possible) a shortlist of up to three high quality unsuccessful candidates who will be invited to update their documentation for consideration (if eligible) for up to two subsequent awarding rounds.

-The Secretaries Physical and Biological Sciences will review the interest received from individual Fellows to sit on award committees and the Committee recommendations regarding disciplinary makeup and select new members and Chairs as guided by the following selection principles, presenting these to Council Annually out of session for record and oversight:
+The Secretaries Physical and Biological Sciences will review the interest received from individual Fellows to sit on award committees and the committee recommendations regarding disciplinary makeup.
+They will select new members and Chairs as guided by the following selection principles, presenting these to Council annually out of session, for record and oversight:

 © 2021 Australian Academy of Science